Whitney Springs: Pre-production

 The film was announced by Deadline Hollywood in January 2022.
-Chatman penned the screenplay, which Brian Robbins, president and chief executive officer of Paramount Pictures, called "one of the funniest and original scripts" he has ever read.
+Chatman penned the screenplay, which Brian Robbins, president and chief executive officer of Paramount Pictures, called "one of the funniest and most original scripts" he has ever read.
 When news broke of the film's development, a director was not yet attached.
 By March 2023, Parker had reportedly signed on to direct the film.

 Filming

 Principal photography was initially scheduled to commence in the spring of 2022, but was pushed back due to Parker and Stone's prior commitments to South Park.
 During Paramount's CinemaCon presentation on April 11, 2024, the company confirmed that production was set to begin during the summer.
 Filming ultimately began in October 2024 in Pomona, California.

 Release

-The film is scheduled to be released in the United States on March 20, 2026.
-It was originally scheduled to be released on July 4, 2025, in a nod to Independence Day, but was delayed to its current date.
+The film was originally scheduled to be released on July 4, 2025, in a nod to Independence Day, but was delayed to March 20, 2026.
+In November 2025, Park County and PGLang announced that the film had been delayed indefinitely while Parker and Stone continued to finish the movie.
+In September 2026, Parker and Stone publicly apologized and claimed responsibility for delays to the film, stating that they still believed in the project, though no new release date was given.

 In March 2025, sources reported that the film was titled Whitney Springs, and would be released on Paramount+ instead of theaters.
 It was later debunked, but a feature film marketing opportunity webpage officially affiliated with Paramount Pictures confirmed the title and listed Musical as one of the genres.

 Paramount Pictures will handle the film's theatrical distribution, home entertainment, and television licensing rights, with Paramount+ acquiring streaming rights.
 In an accompanying statement (predating a rebranding of ViacomCBS as Paramount Global), Brian Robbins wrote that the film studio and the wider ViacomCBS family were "look[ing] forward to ushering in the first theatrical collaboration from these creative visionaries, and galvanizing audiences worldwide around a powerful storytelling experience."